Economy of the United Arab Emirates: Historical background

-Recent history
+2008-present

-The emergence of Dubai's lively real estate market was briefly checked by the global financial crisis of 2007–8, when Dubai was bailed out by Abu Dhabi.
+The emergence of Dubai's lively real estate market was briefly stopped by the 2008 financial crisis, when Dubai was bailed out by Abu Dhabi.
 The recovery from the overheated market led to tighter regulation and oversight and a more realistic market for real estate throughout the UAE with many 'on hold' projects restarting.
 Although the market continues to expand, current market conditions for developers have been characterised as 'tough'.

-As a result of COVID-19 pandemic, the UAE’s economy shrank by 6.1% in 2020.
-The country’s account balance dropped to six per cent of GDP in 2020 from 8.5 per cent in 2019 due to the underperformance of both hydrocarbon and non-hydrocarbon exports mitigated by lower imports.
+As a result of the COVID-19 pandemic in the United Arab Emirates, the UAE's economy shrank by 6.1% in 2020.
+The country's account balance dropped to six per cent of GDP in 2020 from 8.5 per cent in 2019 due to the underperformance of both hydrocarbon and non-hydrocarbon exports mitigated by lower imports.

-In late 2021, it was announced that UAE’s banking assets are expected to grow by between 8 per cent and 10 per cent in 2022 as the second-biggest Arab economy continues to recover from the covid-19 pandemic.
-It was also announced the UAE’s economy might grow at a faster than projected rate, reaching 4.6% in 2022.
+In late 2021, the authority announced that UAE's banking assets are expected to grow by between 8 per cent and 10 per cent in 2022 as the second-biggest Arab economy continues to recover from the COVID-19 pandemic.
+It was also announced the UAE's economy might grow at a faster than projected rate, reaching 4.6% in 2022.

+In March 2022, the UAE was put in the “gray list” by the Financial Action Task Force (FATF) over money laundering and terror financing concerns.
+In February 2024, the country was successfully removed from the watchlist and escaped the FATF's monitoring process.
+While the global watchdog said the Emirates addressed the shortcomings, critics argued that the move was driven by political considerations.
+In December 2022, the European Commission added the UAE to its blacklist over illicit financial flows.
+In January 2025, the UAE Economy Minister Abdulla bin Touq Al Marri criticized the EU for continuing to consider the country on its blacklist, despite its removal from the FATF's “gray list”.
+In July 2025, the European Parliament approved the European Commission's updated money laundering blacklist that removed the UAE, despite earlier opposition from the MEPs.
+Transparency International, along with lawmaker and civil society groups, criticized the Parliament's decision, saying it is premature to judge if the UAE's reforms are effective and that the decision appears to be politically motivated.

 Data

-The following table shows the main economic indicators in 1980–2021 (with IMF staff estimtates in 2022–2027).
-Inflation below 5% is in green.
-The annual unemployment rate is extracted from the World Bank, although the International Monetary Fund find them unreliable.
+The following table shows the main economic indicators in 1980–2024 (with IMF estimates between 2022 and 2028).